 Kicked Out of Bar for Being Sad During Happy Hour, Auditor Sues

-A downtown Columbus, Ohio, bar is being sued for $10 million by an auditor who says she was asked to leave it on January 9.
+A downtown Columbus, Ohio, bar is being sued is being sued for in excess of one million dollars by an auditor who says she was asked to leave it on February 9.
 The reason?
 She was sad during happy hour.

-“I’d messed up the transactionals report, gotten a reprimand, and needed a drink,” says Mary Jo Allen, who works at Nolling/Weems on High St..
-At 5 PM, she walked across the street to Clung, known for cocktails garnished with carrot slices imported the same day from Peru.
+“I’d messed up the transactionals report, gotten a reprimand, and needed a drink,” says Mary Jo Allen, who works at Nolling/Weems on High St. At 5 PM, she walked across the street to Clung, known for cocktails garnished with slices of 16varieties of carrots.

-“I guess I was still a little teary-eyed,” says Allen.
-“Then the bartender told me he couldn’t serve me unless I was happy.”
+“I guess I was still a little teary-eyed,” says Allen, “so the bartender told me he couldn’t serve me unless I was happy.”
 She says she tried explaining about her job, and that she’d come in to get happy.
-“But he said I was required to already be happy and asked me to leave,” she says.
+“But he said I was required to already be happy when I came in, and asked me to leave,” she says.

 Owner Christine Lee Soloway doesn’t deny any of this, but claims the action was justified.